Best Massage Gun For Sciatica Nerve Pain – Our Recommendations

 READ MORE For more details, refer to our in-depth Ekin 365 review →

-This is the latest device from Lifepro.
-Another massage gun brand that we like a lot.
+We’ve had the pleasure of testing the latest device from Lifepro, a brand that has always resonated with our personal preferences.
 This one has almost similar specs to our top gun above but with a few letdowns that won’t do any harm to your sciatica treatment.

 It has a 13mm amplitude – a bit more punchy than our top recommendation but we have seen a lot of these guns and the 1mm difference isn’t bad in this case.
 It will still feel more aggressive than a 12mm gun, but it it still has a low likelihood of irritating your sciatica symptoms.